dkackman/chiaSWARM/README.md

 The first supported workload is various type of stable diffusion image generation and manipulation.

-Give it a try on the alpha network at <https://chiaswarm-dev.azurewebsites.net/>!
+Open an issue to gain acess and give it a try on the alpha network at <https://chiaswarm-dev.azurewebsites.net/>!

 ## Roadmap